A (Pretty Little Liars): The second "A"

-At Ali's house, all of the girls get drunk and re-enact the day Ali went missing, they wake up to find a letter revealing that Courtney took Alison's place when they were young and the person the girls were friends with was actually Courtney whilst Alison was sent to a mental hospital in her place.
+At Alison's house, all of the girls get drunk and re-enact the day Alison went missing, they wake up to find a letter revealing that Courtney took Alison's place when they were young and the person the girls were friends with was actually Courtney, not Alison, and that she was sent to a mental hospital in her sisters place.
 When she came back, Alison killed Courtney.
-Ali sets the house on fire with the girls in it, but they manage to turn the tables on her and escape with Melissa.
-The girls hope she was killed in the explosion, but Emily left the door open for her.
+Alison then sets the house on fire with the girls in it, but they manage to escape with Melissa.
+The girls hope she was killed in the fire, but Emily left the door open for her.

-After the third 'A', Nick, has been arrested in her escape, Alison escapes to a house even Nick had no clue about and uses all of Nick's money for plastic surgery.
+After the third "A" (Nick) has been arrested, Alison escapes to a house that even Nick had no clue about and uses all of Nick's money for plastic surgery.
 Then, under a new alias, she begins tormenting the girls again.
-An obsessed fan-group starts harassing the girls and she hires one, named Greg, to infiltrate the Liars.
+An obsessed fan group starts harassing the girls and she hires one, Greg, to infiltrate the Liars.
 He starts dating Spencer in hopes to do this, which works.
-She also pretends to be a famous artists secretary to ruin Aria's potential career.
-She attempts to drown Emily in a pool for rejecting her, and then murders her girlfriend Jordan which drives Emily to depression.
-Alison then frames the girls for her torture and murder by covering a house they broke into with her blood and weapons, they are arrested.
+Alison also pretends to be a famous artist's secretary to ruin Aria's potential career.
+She attempts to drown Emily in a pool for rejecting her and then murders her girlfriend Jordan which causes Emily to become depressed.
+Alison then frames the girls for her torture and murder by covering a house they broke into with her blood and weapons, and the girls are arrested.

-Ali is able to avoid the girls as they attempt to find her before they are inevitably imprisoned.
-Alison is elated to discover she has driven Emily to drown herself and made Aria flee the country.
-Little did she know, Emily faked her death and managed to track Alison to her mothers house where she was hiding out.
-Alison confronts Emily with a gun and the two fight, with Emily holding off Ali long enough for the police to arrive.
-Alison is then arrested and the girls exonerated.
+Alison is able to avoid the girls as they attempt to find her before they are imprisoned.
+Alison is elated to discover she has caused Emily to drown herself and make Aria flee the country.
+Little did she know, Emily faked her death and managed to track Alison to her mother's house where she was hiding out.
+Alison confronts Emily with a gun and the two fight, with Emily holding off Alison long enough for the police to arrive.
+Alison is then arrested and the girls are exonerated.